-Note: UFT Mobile captures all steps that you perform, and saves snapshots automatically.
+Note: Digital Lab captures all steps that you perform, and saves snapshots automatically.
 As a result, device responsiveness is slower than when actions are performed on a device without recording.

 Actions performed on the device are added as steps, together with a screenshot.